Herbert Chapman: Legacy

+Career statistics

 Honours

 Although he did not win any major honours as a player, as a manager Chapman won a Southern League title in 1908–09 with Northampton Town, four Football League titles (1923–24 and 1924–25 with Huddersfield Town, 1930–31 and 1932–33 with Arsenal) and two FA Cups (1921–22 with Huddersfield Town, 1929–30 with Arsenal).
 After his death the team he had built at Arsenal, under his successors Joe Shaw and George Allison, went on to win the 1933–34 and 1934–35 titles, emulating his Huddersfield Town team by completing a hat-trick.
 No team was to repeat the feat until Liverpool between 1982 and 1984.
 Chapman was honorary president of Scottish amateur football club Chirnside United until his death in 1934.

 In 2003, Chapman was inducted into the English Football Hall of Fame in recognition of his impact as a manager.
 An English Heritage blue plaque commemorating Chapman was unveiled in March 2005, at the house in Hendon where Chapman lived from 1926 until his death.
 Chapman was the first footballer or football manager to be commemorated in this way by English Heritage.
 In 2004, on the seventieth anniversary of his death, The Sunday Times named him the greatest British manager of all time in a poll.

-In tribute to his achievements at Arsenal, a bronze bust of Chapman, sculpted by Jacob Epstein resided inside the marble halls of the East Stand of Arsenal Stadium, Highbury until its closure in 2006 and will be reinstated there once redevelopment work in the stadium is completed.
+In tribute to his achievements at Arsenal, a bronze bust of Chapman, sculpted by Jacob Epstein resided inside the marble halls of the East Stand of Arsenal Stadium, Highbury until its closure in 2006, and was subsequently returned to Highbury to form part of the concierge entrance in the Grade II-Listed East Stand to the Highbury Square development.
 A replica sits in the Directors' Entrance at Emirates Stadium; he is one of only two Arsenal managers to be honoured this way, the other being Arsène Wenger.
 Furthermore, Arsenal's white away kit for the 2007–08 season was dedicated to Chapman and his achievements.

 Huddersfield Town were presented with a replica of Chapman's bust by Arsenal, to celebrate their centenary in 2008.
 Additionally, as part of their centennial, Huddersfield contested the inaugural Herbert Chapman Trophy against Arsenal at the Galpharm Stadium on 6 August 2008, which Arsenal won 2–1.

 On 9 December 2011, Arsenal unveiled a statue of Chapman outside Emirates Stadium in celebration of the club's 125th anniversary.
 The club also unveiled statues of former players Tony Adams and Thierry Henry.